winny-/love.js/readme.md

 7. If you use a depth buffer, add the following line: `t.window.depth = 16` to your `config.lua` file to make sure normals aren't inverted in Firefox.

+8. If you'd like to run javascript from within your game, you might find [the following repo useful](https://github.com/MrcSnm/Love.js-Api-Player).

 ## Building
 ### MacOS / Linux
 Clone the [megasource](https://github.com/Davidobot/megasource/tree/emscripten) and [love](https://github.com/Davidobot/love/tree/emscripten) and then run `build_lovejs.sh` (with minor changes for file paths).